panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 ### 1.1 .mjs file extension

-An easy way to tell Node.js to treat the modules in ECMAScript format is to use the `.mjs` file extension.
+If you create a JavaScript file with the extension `.mjs`, then Node.js will consider the file an ES module.

 The following ES module `month-from-date.mjs` (note the `.mjs` file extension) exports a function `monthFromDate()`, which determines the month name of an arbitrary date: